 29 Mar 2017

 It’s that time of year again, when stories of hauntings and creepy things are being recounted.
-There are many haunted in Key West locations that have been reported through the years…the best known is Robert the Doll, the most famous haunted celebrity in Key West!
+There are many haunted Key West locations that have been reported through the years, but the best known is Robert the Doll, the most famous haunted celebrity in Key West!